dmx-systems/dmx-documentation/docs/user.rst

 Let's stick with the example of modeling plants.
 For each plant you want to have the possibility to add images.
-The form in the detail panel of a plant shall include all necessary details about an image:
+The form in the Detail Panel of a plant shall include all necessary details about an image:
 You want each image to have a title, an attribution, and the image itself (whether embedded or uploaded).

 Create a topic type "Tree".